 Natalie Deewan works as artist with signs of different kinds.
 She is subvertising signs in the urban, rural and virtual space and finds language solutions all along the way.
 Recently, she started to learn Austrian sign language and teamed up with the native signer and entrepreneur Atilla Gum for a bilingual talk on „signs, signs, signs“ at the Typo Berlin 2018 design conference.
 In their bilingual TEDx talk, held in ASL and English, Atilla and Natalie will take us into the unknown world of sign language.

 As a non-profit project TEDxMünster largely benefits from the commitment of an engaged team.
 We are happy for everyone who likes to support TEDxMünster.

-Christoph is the curator and partners manager of TEDxMünster and owner of pr://ip – Primus Inter Pares, a Münster based communication consultancy.
+Christoph is the co-organiser, curator and partner manager of TEDxMünster and owner of pr://ip – Primus Inter Pares, a Münster based communication consultancy.
 He worked as spokesman of BVDW, German Association Of The Digital Economy, has broad experiences in supporting events as a communication expert, curator, moderator or even speaker and is coaching start-up teams and entrepreneurs in all communication matters.

 Lukas is 20 years old and studies mathematics at Muenster Universit.
 Because he likes MINT subjects, he is part of the IT project Muenster and has been organising Lego robot competitions with them at the Annette-Gymnasium in Münster for four years.
 He also supports the Holy Cross Theatre Company on the technical side.
 Lukas plays acoustic guitar.
 He came to TEDxMünster as a volunteer – actually because the student tickets had already been sold.
 Now he solves the technical impossibilities for the team.